brajeshwar/brajeshwar.github.io/_posts/2010/2010-10-23-dont-waste-your-money-buying-twitter-followers.md

----
-layout: post
-title: Don't waste your money buying Twitter followers
+# Don't waste your money buying Twitter followers
----

 Every Internet business has a Twitter account.
 Every Internet entrepreneur wants to create more followers.
 Followers spread their message and make their business more successful.